Carrot Cardamom Halwa Cake

 Preheat oven to 350F.

-Toss carrots and butter together.
-Spread on a baking sheet and bake on middle rack about 35-40 minutes until carrots have lost some of their water content and smell fragrant.
+Spread carrots on a baking sheet and bake on middle rack about 15 minutes until carrots have lost some of their water content and smell fragrant.
 Remove from oven and let cool completely.

-Sift flour, powdered spices and baking soda.
-Stir in raisins, almond flour and sugars.
+Sift flour, powdered spices, dark raisins, almond flour and sugar.

 Add eggs, oil and vanilla and whisk thoroughly.

-Add Mawa and stir briskly.
-Add carrots and stir again to ensure carrots and Mawa are well distributed.
+Add Mawa and stir. then add carrots and stir again to ensure carrots and Mawa are well distributed.

 Pour into a 12 by 9 inch baking tray.
 Baking 1.5 hours until edges of the cake start pulling away from the pan.
 Insert a toothpick in the center to check if the cake is baked through.